HellHorseman/UserCompany/README.md

 This project uses a monolithic architecture that combines all components of the system into one application.
 All business logic, databases, APIs, and user interfaces are in one project.

-Clone repository
+Clone repository and open Docker
+Type in terminal:</br>
+docker-compose build</br>
-Type in terminal: docker-compose up --build -d
+docker-compose up -d
-Check on: localhost::/8081